HewlettPackard/terraform-provider-oneview/docs/r/scope.html.markdown

 * `Description` - (Optional) A description of the Scope.

-* `added_reesource_uris` - (Optional)  List of resource URIs to be added when creating or editing a scope.
+* `added_resource_uris` - (Optional)  List of resource URIs to be added when creating or editing a scope.
 It is never included when a scope definition is retrieved.

-* `initial_reesource_uris` - (Optional) A list of URIs of the scopes to which the resource shall be initially assigned.
+* `initial_resource_uris` - (Optional) A list of URIs of the scopes to which the resource shall be initially assigned.
 It is only meaningful at resource creation time and is not included on resource retrieval.

 ## Attributes Reference